-(a) Except as provided in paragraph (b), each aeroplane shall have a slipresistant escape route meeting the requirements for certification of that aeroplane type in effect on 30 April 1972.

-(b) Each aeroplane type certificated on or after 1 May 1972 shall have a slip-resistant escape route meeting the requirements for certification of that aeroplane type.
+- (a) Except as provided in paragraph (b), each aeroplane must have a slip-resistant escape route meeting the requirements for certification of that aeroplane type in effect on 30 April 1972. - (b) Each aeroplane type certificated on or after 1 May 1972 must have a slip-resistant escape route meeting the requirements for certification of that aeroplane type.